IBAC may conduct a preliminary inquiry to help us determine whether to dismiss, refer or investigate a complaint or notification.

 Preliminary inquiries may be in response to a complaint or notification, or initiated by our own motion.

-- request further information from a relevant principal officer of a public body
+- request more information from a principal officer of a public body

 - issue a witness summons requiring a person to produce documents or other things to the IBAC

 We can’t use some of our broader investigative powers at this stage, for example using surveillance devices and holding examinations to require people to give evidence.

 If you're contacted as part of a preliminary inquiry

 If you're contacted by an IBAC officer as part of a preliminary inquiry, you must produce documents or other things as summonsed.
 It is an offence not to.

 If we launch an investigation, you may be called as a witness.